 2. Have An Outdoor Wedding

-Indoor event venues with full climate control and bathrooms are the most expensive.
+Indoor event venues with full climate control and bathrooms are usually the most expensive.
 However, if you’re planning your wedding for the summer, then hosting your wedding outdoors is a great option.

 You’ll find plenty of farms and properties that are willing to rent out a piece of land for weddings, and they’ll generally be a lot cheaper than an indoor venue.